sprucelabsai-community/jest-sheets-reporter/README.md

 5. Find sheets and enable it.
 6. After save, click "Create Credentials" in the upper right.
 7. Give it a name, leave everything else blank and save
-8. Click the Cridentials tab and look under Service Accounts
-9. From the left hamburger menu, "API's & Services" -> "Credentials"
+9. On the service account details page, click "KEYS" tab
-10. Click "+ Create Cridentials" -> API Key
+10. Click Add Key -> JSON
-11. Click API key 1 or 2?
-Why two?
-Not sure!
+11. Take the download private key and open it
-12. "Restrict Key" -> Google Sheets
+12. client_email -> GOOGLE_SERVICE_EMAIL
+13. private_key -> GOOGLE_SERVICE_PRIVATE_KEY
+14. Remember to invite the service email to any spreadsheet you want it to update!